 Many times we want, want, want and go, go, go and still can’t get, get, get.
 Reason being is because we are chew, chew, chewing too much!

 Slow down.
 Chill.
 Breathe.
+You can still stay motivated with just a bit more regulated pacing.
 Think about removing some of the minor goals you have that just really shouldn’t be on your ultimate radar at the moment.
 Drop some baggage.
-We add our own anchors in life and chances are there are a few anchors you can cut loose.
+We add our own anchors in life.
+Chances are there are a few anchors you can cut loose.
 Do that.
 Focus on the essentials.
 Penetrate the most important things first.
-Get them done and then slowly but surely you can get those other pieces finished.
+Get them done and slowly but surely you can get those other pieces finished.

 Ease Up On The Acceleration